LikeLinus114/SpaceDiscovery3/README.md

 It is a navigation and communication module that will be used in space.

-1. MVVM pattern (node.js server)
+1. prepare chat for an Angular app.
-2. integrate dependency injection
+2. create an Angular app.
 3. implement settings: language etc.